-Walk into a room filled with a gaggle of gays and the conversation will turn to travel within five minutes.
-Gays and travel are synonymous.
-How do we afford it?
-By becoming a tech-savvy traveler with gay travel tips.
+Walk into a room filled with a gaggle of gays and the conversation will turn to travel within 5 minutes.
+How do we travel more?
+With these tech-savvy traveler gay travel tips.
 Oh, and your fabulously free copy of the 5 Building Blocks of a Happy Gay Life here.

 Whether it’s the middle of summer or winter, we have a penchant for escaping.
 It doesn’t matter if you’re stuck in the sweltering traffic or scraping ice off your car windows, aren’t you wishing you could click your heels and ride the rainbow to a sunny beach and refreshing drink or a mountain hideaway?
 Forget Calgon.
 Technology, take us away!